 3. Get immunized!

 A flu shot gives you what is probably your best defense against a miserable bout of influenza.
 Your local urgent care clinic is certain to offer them in plenty of time to stay ahead of the game in keeping those nasty flu germs at bay.
-If you do come down with the flu, remember to stay home from work and minimize your contact with others since its extremely contagious.
+If you do come down with the flu, remember to stay home from work and minimize your contact with others since it’s extremely contagious.

 If you already exercise, keep it up the good work!
-If you’re not as active as you should be, winter is great time to start up a routine, be it at the local gym or even some simple movements like jumping rope and dumbbell exercises.
+If you’re not as active as you should be, winter is a great time to start up a routine, be it at the local gym or even some simple movements like jumping rope and dumbbell exercises.
 Any activity is better than nothing at all.

 5. And last, but definitely not least, wash those hands – a lot.

 Every surface you touch may already have bacteria on it and all it takes is a quick wipe of your eye to transfer those germs to you.
-Sneeze into a napkin or handkerchief or even your elbow if those aren’t available to prevent spreading your own germs around a room, and remember to wash your hands afterwards.
+Sneeze into a napkin or handkerchief or even your elbow if those aren’t available to prevent spreading your own germs around a room, and remember to wash your hands afterward.
 If you have children make sure they’re doing the same, and keep some hand sanitizer handy in your car or jacket pocket.

-Follow these simple steps and you’re on the road to getting through winter with hardly a sniffle.
+Follow these simple steps, and you’re on the road to getting through winter with hardly a sniffle.